 Keep reading, you've got you!

-This is such a perfect Michigan color tour route as it involves several chances to get out of the car and go for short hikes to see colorful Michigan foliage and enjoy sweeping overlooks with views of the peak fall colors in Michigan.
+This is such a perfect Michigan color tour route for 2023 as it involves several chances to get out of the car and go for short hikes to see colorful Michigan foliage and enjoy sweeping overlooks with views of the peak fall colors in Michigan.

 Of course, I had to sneak in a little shopping and an incredible Michigan color tour along the way with curvy scenic roads.
 Our tour takes you along side roads in west Michigan and northern Michigan.